 The Love Thame Helpers will continue to deliver urgent medication and prescriptions for those who do not fall into one of the above categories.
 Call 0330 022 1441 or complete the Google Form to request prescription collection and delivery requests.
 The delivery team have been DBS checked and have strict protocols to manage the deliveries which protect them and you.

-Do NOT attend your GP practice – all prescriptions will be sent to your nominated Pharmacy -inform your GP practice which pharmacy you would like this sent to.
-(Note: Unity Health will automatically send to Boots High Street unless you told otherwise).
+Prescriptions will be sent to your nominated Pharmacy – inform your GP practice which pharmacy you would like this sent to.
+(Note: Unity Health will automatically send to Boots High Street unless you told them otherwise).
 Boots offer a text alert service which you can sign-up to to be notified when your prescription is ready to collect.

 Prescription Delivery to your home?